w3security/cli/help/cli-commands/apps.md

 ### `--scopes=<SCOPES>`

 (Required for the `create` command)
-A comma separated list of scopes required by your Snyk App.
+A comma separated list of scopes required by your w3security App.
 This will form a list of scopes that your app is allowed to request during authorization.
 You can read more about the allowed scopes in our [docs](https://docs.w3security.io/w3security-apps/getting-started-with-w3security-apps/create-an-app-via-the-api#requesting-scopes).

 ## Examples

-### `Create Snyk App`
+### `Create w3security App`

 \$ w3security apps create --experimental --org=48ebb069-472f-40f4-b5bf-d2d103bc02d4 --name='My Awesome App' --redirect-uris=https://example1.com,https://example2.com --scopes=org.read,org.report.read

-### `Create Snyk App Interactive Mode`
+### `Create w3security App Interactive Mode`

 \$ w3security apps create --experimental --interactive